alantippins/agentic-ux-patterns/README.md

 Design Implications:
 - Ask clarifying questions when user input is ambiguous.
 - Enable users to revise and clarify goals before action.

-- Action: Let users refine intent.
-Prompt if ambiguous.
+Action: Let users refine intent.
+Try designing the agent’s first response as a clarifying question.

 🔍 Example: Zapier Agents
 Zapier prompts for user goals.
 If unclear which tools to use, the agent asks follow-ups and pauses until clarified.